aws-samples/sample-q-index-cross-account-access/README.md

 ### Frontend deployment on ISV environment

-These instructions assume you have completed all the prerequisites.
+**Note** These instructions assume you have completed all the prerequisites and for your data accessor you have `https://localhost:8081` added as one of the redirect URIs.

 1. Clone the solution to your computer (using `git clone`)